mayraberrones94/Aprendizaje/README.md

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/optimal-band.png)

 In the end, we have this plot and have that the best bandwidth for this data is `1.95`.

+### Conclusions:

+For this work, we wanted to focus only on the images, and see what the kernel density estimation could bring us, especially since we saw this post about the MNIST data set, and how they generated their own images from the original data.
+This idea was especially appealing to us since we have a limited amount of data from our target dataset, but after several tries, we realized that the computational load was going to be too much.
+The experiments we saw also yielded very poor images as a result.
+We also tried to apply the best bandwidth estimator for the small image experiment we first have, but it took way too much time to compile, so we moved on to the next one.

+In some articles, we also saw how kernel density estimation works poorly with images (https://arxiv.org/pdf/2110.12644.pdf).

+In the end, it was very interesting to see what kernels actually do outside of convolutions, where we just took them as another parameter.